What I see, is what you get.

-The commissioned side of my photography consists of Tintypes, several styles of portraiture, intimate weddings, high school seniors, pets, and candid event photography.
+The commissioned side of my photography consists of Tintypes and digital portraiture, intimate weddings, high school seniors, pets, and candid event photography.
 I also photograph 3D art and some commercial photography.
 Several size restrictions due to studio space.

 No matter what the event or occasion, my preference is to always meet with the client first to talk about what is desired, how it all works, then I can give a realistic quote for the session or event.
 At that time we go over the formalities, including a non-refundable booking and/or sitting fee deposit.
 Investment and style of my photography stay within guidelines and costs that fit nicely with different tastes and budgets.

 Weddings - I cater to the intimate wedding with the smaller guest list.
 Each approach is as different as the client involved.

 Event Photography - Mostly candid shots and photojournalism style images.

 Event Photography starting at $200.00

 Portrait Photography $125.00 *To include TINTYPES, all one-of-a-kind.